senserf/picos/README.txt

     Added a couple of links to PICOS.
 Had to split some includes to eliminate complaints of the CYAN compiler.
 Matches PICOS R071206A.

+R071206A:

+    Added ldelay and lhold.
+Not added dleft, ldleft, lhleft (perhaps nobody needs them, and they are a bit tricky)